lubianat/phd_thesis/manuscript.md

       1. PanglaoDB
       2. Other bases of markers
       3. WikidataMarkers: a website and an R packase for cell type gene sets

+   2. Community annotation of texts via Wikidata
+      1. Pilot: Annotation of the Human Cell Atlas corpus
+      2. Community curation and gamified science
+         1. ANN
+      3. Text mining and Wikidata community curation

+   3. Cellosaurus cell-lines to Wikidata

+   4. Single-cell RNA-seq data reconciliation to Wikidata

+      1. Integration of single-cell RNA-seq bibliometric data to Scholia
+      2. scRNA-seq metadata reconciliation
+         1. COVID-19 cell types collection
+         2. Other single-cell RNA-seq datasets

+   5. Practical applications of a pragmatic cell type definition in 2.4.4
+      1. Basic dictionary for cell type identification based on regular expression of cell type markers
+      2. R package for suggestion of cell-type rules based on Seurat clusters
+      3. R package for rule-based identification of cell types
+         1. Data model and development
+         2. Large scale application to many datasets

+    6. Wikidata Bib and scientific practice as a first-class citizen in the knowledge world
+      1. The Wikidata Bib platform and the formalization of a reading discipline
+      2. Linked Open Data for personalized analysis of bibliography
+      3. Sowing the seeds of knowledge: Meta contributions to Wikidata during the PhD

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.